Buyer’s Guide: New to Asthma

 The airways react to many different environmental factors, also known as asthma triggers.
 Coming into contact with such triggers can cause asthma symptoms to occur or worsen.

-Common triggersinclude tobacco smoke, air pollution, smog, some foods, and allergens (e.g., dust mites, pollens, pet dander).
+Common triggers include tobacco smoke, air pollution, smog, some foods, and allergens (e.g., dust mites, pollens, pet dander).
 Asthma may also be induced by physical causes such as exercise, stress, anxiety, depression, and respiratory infections.

 In some cases, asthma symptoms may occur in response to certain medications, such as anti-inflammatory painkillers.